 PPI stands for Pixels Per Inch.
 The term PPI refers to the actual resolution of the image, as a virtual image, on a monitor.
 When working on the image on the computer, in any image editing program, we are working in PPI.

 PPI is also involved in the method of calculating print size relative to the number of pixels in the image, since print media images are not measured in pixels but in metric system units or inches.
 The calculation is obtained by dividing both image measurements (pixel width and height) by the resolution (PPI).
-As explained in the next paragraph, this gives rise to a mixing between PPI and DPI but this mixing of PPI with DPI also confuses this aspect itself, because even sounding brands from the graphic and photography world apply DPI in this calculation, again mixing dot with pixel, or physical with virtual.
+As explained in the next paragraph, this gives rise to a mixing between PPI and DPI but this mixing also confuses this aspect itself, because even sounding brands from the graphic and photography world apply DPI in this calculation, again mixing dot with pixel, or physical with virtual.

 A pixel is not a simple linear unit that corresponds to that tiny square of the image when magnified to its maximum.
 The generic graphic representation of the little square on the display is nothing more than a model adopted by the creators of graphic cards as a way to simplify the visual representation of the pixel, which in reality has no defined form and somehow it would have to be represented.
 The true notion of pixel may be one of the reasons for this confusion between PPI and DPI, since a pixel corresponds to a sample of a certain point of the image and in a color image this pixel may even contain three samples, one for each primary color (read Image And Colors).

 But what generally happens is to take DPI as a measure of output device and in this case almost all devices fit – not only printers, but video-projectors, cameras (etc.) – and this will be the main reason for manufacturers to ignore the PPI, adopting DPI as a general unit of resolution, without distinguishing physical image from virtual image.